By Lettie Teague

 Lots of little girls play with model horses but very few of them grow up to design the model horses themselves.
 And yet today nearly all of the top model horse sculptors and model horse artists are female.
 Why is that?
 I asked Kitty Cantrell, a top California-based model horse sculptor whose work is as much coveted as it is praised.
 “I think for little girls horses give a sense of power and freedom,” she said.

 These were words that I heard over and over again from the other model horse sculptors and model horse painters I talked with this past month.
 It was their love of horses, both real and model, that inspired their work.
-Peter Stone, former CEO of Breyer Horses (his father founded Breyer Modeling Company in 1950) and the founder of Stone Horses with his wife Elaine, employs female horse sculptors and artists almost exclusively.
+Peter Stone, former President of Breyer Animal Creations—a division of Breyer Molding Company when it was based in Chicago— and the founder of Stone Horses with his wife Elaine, employs female horse sculptors and artists almost exclusively.
 This wasn’t intentional, said Mr. Stone.
 “From my own experience men are conditioned by our culture to view horses as a means to an end whereas women generally are conditioned to view horses as ends unto themselves,” he noted, adding that he thought women were particularly talented in this regard was that they “learned to express their love of horses three-dimensionally.”

 Ms. Cantrell, who collected model horses as a child and rode real horses for many years too, has been sculpting horses for nearly three decades.
 She has made models for Stone Horses, Breyer and many, many private customers.
 Her first professional work was “a rather hideous Hackney pony for Breyer,” by her own account and her latest Breyer creation is a decidedly non-hideous Australian stock horse.